Valley of Fire State Park: Valley of Fire Road

 Valley of Fire Road is the main road accessing and traversing through the park.
-The 10.5 mi section of the road between the east and west entrances of the park was officially designated as a Nevada Scenic Byway on June 30, 1995.
+The 10.5 mi section of the route between the east and west entrances of the park was officially designated as a Nevada Scenic Byway on June 30, 1995.

 Activities and amenities

 Striking rock formations within the Valley of Fire.

-The park has a visitors center plus facilities for picnicking, camping, and hiking.
+The park has a visitor center plus facilities for picnicking, camping, and hiking.
 Petroglyphs are seen throughout the park, with Mouse's Tank and Atlatl Rock two areas in particular with numerous petroglyphs that are relatively easily accessible.
 The park also preserves three stone cabins built by the Civilian Conservation Corps.